mnieber/dodo-commands/doc/tutorial/part_4_getting_colleagues_up_to_speed.rst

 If someone joins your project, then it makes sense to share your working environment with them.
 At the same time, you want working environments to be independent, so that each project member can arrange it to their preferences.
-This is achieved by having a shared configuration from which you cherry-pick the parts you need,
+This is achieved by having a shared configuration from which you cherry-pick the parts you need.

 We will continue where we left off in part 3 (:ref:`tutorial_part3`).
-If you haven't done the steps of the previous scenario, run these steps to get started:
+If you haven't done the steps of the previous scenario, run this to get started:

 .. code-block:: bash